zzzyzh/SAM_Eval/README.md

 - [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) &#8194;

 ## Contact Us
-If you have any suggestions for the project, or would like to discuss further expansions with us, please contact us at the following email: zzzyzh@qq.com or zzzyzh@bupt.edu.cn.
+If you have any suggestions for the project, or would like to discuss further expansions with us, please contact us at the following email: zhonghao.yan@bupt.edu.cn or yanzhonghao531@gmail.com.
 We look forward to your valuable input!